Official languages of the United Nations: History

 In 2020, UN Portuguese Language Day was created in addition to the UN Language Day's associated with the six official languages.

+In 2021, UN German Language Day was created, becoming the second non-official UN language day.

 In June 2022, the United Nations General Assembly adopted a resolution on multilingualism that encouraged UN organizations to disseminate important communication and messages in official as well as non-official languages, similar to the semi-official policies proposed to Kofi Annan and Ban Ki-moon.
 These languages included Bengali, Hindi, Persian, Portuguese, Swahili, and Urdu and the GA recognizes the efforts of the UN to use non-official languages too.

 In July 2022, UN Swahili Language Day was created.
-Portuguese and Swahili are the only non-official UN languages to have a UN Language Day.
+Portuguese, German, and Swahili are the only non-official UN languages to have a UN Language Day.